denisraslov/react-spreadsheet-grid/README.md

 ✅  Control by mouse & from keyboard

-✅  Customizable cells & header content (you can use any other components for that)
+✅  Customizable cells & header content (use built-in Input and Select, or any other components)

 ✅  Flexible setting of disabled cells